Introduction

 Hireup upholds the right of all children to feel safe and protected and actively listens to and empowers children who come into contact with us.

-Hireup has zero tolerance for abuse and neglect and rigorously follows our legal and moral obligations to take all allegations of reportable conduct and safety concerns very seriously.
-We ensure such conduct is dealt with in accordance with organisational policies, procedures and the law.
+Hireup has zero tolerance for harm, risk of harm, violence, abuse, neglect, exploitation and discrimination and rigorously follows our legal and moral obligations to take all allegations of reportable conduct and safety concerns very seriously.
+We ensure such conduct is dealt with in accordance with Hireup policies, procedures and the law.

-Our commitment to promoting an organisational culture of child safety is supported by robust human resources, recruitment and screening processes and we provide all staff with training and education on abuse and neglect.
+Our commitment to promoting a culture of child safety is supported by robust human resources, recruitment and screening processes.
+We also provide Support Workers and Incident Response team members with training and education on violence, abuse, neglect, exploitation and discrimination so they are equipped with practical skills for responding to disclosures and reporting suspicion of harm.

-We expect everyone at Hireup to uphold these commitments.
+We expect everyone at Hireup to uphold these commitments and comply with this policy.

 Scope

-This policy applies to anyone at Hireup including our support workers, HQ staff, the Executive Team, the Board and anyone engaged by Hireup.
+This policy applies to everyone at Hireup including our Support Workers, Support Office staff, the Executive Team, the Board, volunteers and anyone engaged by Hireup.

 Principles